shaloo/docs.arcana/docs/setup/config-custom-oauth.md

 # Custom OAuth Setup

-This guide shows how to configure {{config.extra.arcana.sdk_name}} for apps using [[concept-custom-oauth|custom OAuth]] and allow authenticated users to sign blockchain transactions.
+Learn how to configure [[concept-custom-oauth|custom OAuth]] for using the {{config.extra.arcana.sdk_name}} in apps that use custom user authentication and allow authenticated users to sign blockchain transactions.

 ## Prerequisites